ZIB-IOL/ApproximateVanishingIdeals.jl/docs/src/basics.md

 # How does it work?

-`AVI.jl` contains routines to construct approximately vanishing polynomials from data processed previously.
+`ApproximateVanishingIdeals.jl` contains routines to construct approximately vanishing polynomials from data processed previously.
 Through the iterations, the data used for construction is expanded with the evaluation of non-leading terms over the data points $\texttt{X}$.

 ## Oracle Approximate Vanishing Ideal algorithm ($\texttt{OAVI}$)